Health Record Content and Documentation

 Health Care Analytics and Performance Improvement

 Emphasis on the principles of quality assessment and improvement and on providing a basis for developing skills in collecting and analyzing data.
 Examine health care evaluation systems and the role of medical record professionals in quality assessment and improvement, clinical critical pathways and case management, utilization management, risk management, infection control, and medical staff credentialing.
 Introduces topics of data analytics and population health management.
-(Formerly HIT220) 3 Credits (3 Lecture) Prerequisite(s): HIT111 and HIT121 or HIT110 and HIT120.
+(Formerly HIT220) 3 Credits (3 Lecture) Prerequisite(s): HIT111 and HIT121 or HIT110 and HIT120 or HIT110 and HIT121.
 Fall Only.

 Data and Information Governance

 Exploration of the concepts of data and information governance which are the rules that should be followed when information is collected, processed, and stored.
 Assistance with learning how to ensure that information is processed legally, securely, efficiently and effectively.
 Focus on ensuring compliance with the right processes and procedures when processing information.
-3 Credits (3 Lecture) Prerequisite(s): HIT111 and HIT121.
+3 Credits (3 Lecture) Prerequisite(s): HIT111 and HIT121 or HIT110 and HIT121 or HIT110 and HIT120.
 Spring Only.